Low-Lying Excitation Modes of Trapped Dipolar Fermi Gases: From Collisionless to Hydrodynamic Regime: Low-Lying Excitation Modes

-This overall picture, how the transition from the collisional to the hydrodynamic regime occurs, is confirmed if one also analyzes the imaginary parts of the complex frequencies $\Omega$, which represent the damping rates of the low-lying collective modes.
-First of all we note that they vanish in the limiting cases of the hydrodynamic and collisionless regime, as depicted in Fig.~\ref{fig3}.
+This overall picture of how the transition from the collisional to the hydrodynamic regime occurs is confirmed if one also analyzes the imaginary parts of the complex frequencies $\Omega$, which represent the damping rates of the low-lying collective modes.
+First of all, we note that they vanish in the limiting cases of the hydrodynamic and collisionless regime, as depicted in Fig.~\ref{fig3}.
+This is compatible with the fact that dissipation occurs neither in the HD nor in the CL regime.
 Furthermore, from comparing the real with the imaginary parts of the frequencies, we read off two important conclusions.

 At first, both the position and the width of the damping peaks reveal the respective regions, where the main change of the real part of the frequencies occurs.
 This enables to determine the crossover regions as well as the regions in which the system behaves mainly either hydrodynamic or collisionless.
 Accordingly, one recognizes in Fig.~3 that the transition for the monopole mode is at first most abrupt, i.e. the oscillation frequency changes by a large amount, while the ones for the other two modes take place for larger values of the relaxation times and their frequency change is not so large.
+We offer an interpretation of this fact based on the observation that the monopole mode is the only one in which the oscillations in the different directions are in phase with one another, i.e., the cloud is either compressed or expanded in all three directions at the same time, therefore this mode is also called the breathing mode.
+Consider, for example, the period in which the gas is compressed.
+Since collisions affect the way in which the cloud can be compressed, one should expect them to have a larger impact when the compression occurs in all three directions at the same time, in comparison with cases in which a compression in one direction takes place simultaneously with an expansion in other directions.
+Thus, according to this reasoning, the breathing mode should, indeed, be more sensible to the collisional regime than the other two.
+And this explains why the transition from the CL to the HD regime is remarkably different for this mode.